jcaillon/valet/docs/content/docs/500.working-on-bash/_index.md

 ### 🆎 Autocompletion on Valet library functions

 You can use the Valet [vscode snippets](https://github.com/jcaillon/valet/blob/latest/extras/valet.code-snippets) which should already be present in your extension directory.
-If not, you can setup your directory with `valet self extend .`.
+If not, you can setup your directory with `valet extensions init`.

 Additionally, the already configured `.vscode/settings.json` will contain the following settings: